-- •Student can be sensitive to sensory aspects within the work environment.
-Sensitivities such as a noisy work area, humming of a computer or the [sound of] turning of a page, the glow of fluorescent lighting or the smell of dry-erase markers, can cause some students to lose focus. - Fitting all the pieces of information / learning together into a whole picture may prove a challenge. - •A singular focus on one area can make transitioning between topics difficult. - Perfectionism can be a restrictive issue for students with ASD.
-For example fear of failure or a desire for the perfect piece of work can cause procrastination and affect their ability to complete work.
+- •Students can be sensitive to sensory aspects within the classroom environment.
+Sensitivities such as a noisy lecture hall, humming of a computer or the [sound of] turning of a page, the glow of fluorescent lighting or the smell of dry-erase markers, can cause some students to lose focus in lectures. - •Fitting all the pieces of information / learning together into a whole picture may prove a challenge. - •A singular focus on one area can make transitioning between topics difficult in class for students with ASD. - Perfectionism can be a restrictive issue for students with ASD.
+For example fear of failure or a desire for the perfect piece of work can cause procrastination and affect their ability to complete course work.

-^{} Additionally, some students with ASD may experience difficulties with gross or fine motor skills, and have difficulty with handwriting or note-taking.
+Additionally, some students with ASD may experience difficulties with gross or fine motor skills, and have difficulty with handwriting or notetaking.